1968 – The Grand Prix

 I sold the car in 1969 and got a real GTO, which I remember racing against an XKE on my way down the shore late one night.
 At 140mph, the Jaguar walked away from me – how embarassing.

 By the time I went back to college in September, 1970, I had an Austin-Healey Sprite convertible that was about the size (and consistency) of a tin can.
+But with the top down, it was the best car ever for zipping through midtown Manhattan traffic at night.

 Late addition: I just found a picture of a car that’s identical (down to the color scheme) to my first car: a 1956 Dodge Custom Royal.
 I bought it from a high school classmate in 1965 and blew the engine two months later on the night before my prom – so much for impressing my date (my mother’s battleship gray, 4-door, ’61 Chevy didn’t quite measure up).